How to Become a Teen Volunteer

 • Completion of an Online Orientation Program: This includes important safety and regulatory information necessary for all volunteers.

-• In-Person Orientation: Teens are expected to attend an in-person orientation on Wednesday, June 25, or Friday, June 27, 2025.
+• In-Person Orientation: Teens are expected to attend an in-person orientation on in the afternoon of Wednesday, July 1, or Thursday, July 2, 2026.

 Patient Stories